MongetE/Fremoji/Readme.md

 ## Getting started

-Although the models can't be trained or evaluated without the corpus, prediction can be made through command line thanks to `predict.py` or via a streamlit app.
+Although the models can't be trained or evaluated without the corpus, predictions can be made through command line thanks to `predict.py` or via the streamlit app `app.py`.

 ### Requirements